LemonPy29/LemonPy29.github.io/pyro-models/mcmc_example.md

 Given this problem, we're going to review the Markov Chain Monte Carlo algorithm, that allow us to approximate those distributions and sample from them.
-Even though MCMC is pretty old, still remains as the way to go resolve this problem and popular packages, such as facebook prophet, were develop using it.
+Even though MCMC is pretty old, still remains as the way to go to resolve this problem.
+Popular packages, such as facebook prophet, were developed using bayesian inference with MCMC.

 ## What is MCMC?